CrayLabs/SmartSim/doc/orchestrator.rst

 Step 1: Configure
 '''''''''''''''''
-In this example experiment, the model application is a Python script as defined in section:
+In this example experiment, the ``Model`` application is a Python script as defined in section:
 :ref:`Application Script<standalone_orch_app_script>`.
 Before initializing the ``Model`` object, we must use ``Experiment.create_run_settings()`` to create a ``RunSettings`` object that defines how to execute the ``Model``.
 To launch the Python script in this example workflow, we specify the path to the application